Uyghur county in China has highest prison rate in the world

 "Never did I think he would be arrested," said Musa, who now lives in exile in Norway.
 "If you saw him, you would feel the same way.
 He is so earnest."

-From the list, Musa found out Tohti's younger brother Abilikim Tohti also was sentenced to seven years on charges of "gathering the public to disturb social order."
-Tohti's next-door neighbor, a farmer called Nurmemet Dawut, was sentenced to 11 years on the same charges as well as "picking quarrels and provoking trouble."
+From the list, Musa found out Tohti's younger brother Ablikim Tohti also was sentenced to seven years on charges of "gathering the public to disturb social order."
+Tohti's next-door neighbor, a farmer called Nurmemet Dawut, was sentenced to 11 years on the same charges as well as "picking quarrels and provoking troubles."

 Konasheher county is typical of rural southern Xinjiang, and more than 267,000 people live there.
 The prison sentences across the county were for two to 25 years, with an average of nine years, the list shows.
 While the people on the list were mostly arrested in 2017, according to Uyghurs in exile, their sentences are so long that the vast majority would still be in prison.